ck46/promptflow/docs/core_concepts.md

 # Core Concepts

-This document explains the core concepts and components of the PromptFlow library.
+This document explains the core concepts and components of the EvolutePrompt library.

 ## Prompts

-In PromptFlow, a prompt is a structured collection of messages that are sent to a language model.
+In EvolutePrompt, a prompt is a structured collection of messages that are sent to a language model.
 A prompt consists of one or more messages, each with a role (system, user, assistant, or function) and content.

 ### Message Roles